MuskanBajpayee/CBTC-Todo-App/README.md

 A simple and responsive To-Do list application built using HTML, CSS, and JavaScript.

 # Features
-Add new tasks to the list
+Add new tasks to the list.
-Mark tasks as completed
+Mark tasks as completed.
-Delete tasks from the list
+Delete tasks from the list.
-Responsive design for mobile and desktop views
+Responsive design for mobile and desktop views.

 # Technologies Used
 HTML5